 The process of discontinuing Medicare coverage.

-The Patient Protection and Affordable Care Act included a provision to close the donut hole by 2020.
-In 2015, while in the donut hole, enrollees pay 45 percent of the cost of brand name drugs and 65 percent of the cost of generic drugs.
-By 2020, there will be no donut hole – enrollees will pay 25 percent of all drug costs until they reach the catastrophic coverage level.
+When Medicare Part D was first introduced, patients paid 100 percent of their drug costs while in the donut hole (as opposed to 25 percent before the donut hole, and 5 percent after the donut hole).
+The Affordable Care Act included a provision to close the donut hole by 2020, and the percentage of costs that enrollees pay while in the donut hole has been steadily shrinking since 2011.
+In 2018, while in the donut hole, enrollees pay 35 percent of the cost of brand-name drugs and 44 percent of the cost of generic drugs.
+By 2020, there will be no donut hole — enrollees will pay 25 percent of all drug costs until they reach the catastrophic coverage level.

 Durable medical equipment is a class of Medicare-approved equipment authorized by an enrollee’s physician.
 Examples include wheelchairs, hospital beds, and oxygen equipment .